These carrot chips can be addictive! Thank goodness there are only three ingredients!

 - Peel carrots, then slice into strips using the vegetable peeler.
 Avoid rotating the carrot for as long as possible to make wider sections; the thicker the pieces, the better they will turn out!

-- Place carrot peelings in a single layer on the cookie sheet, tossing them slightly to lightly coat with oil.
+- Place carrot peelings in a single layer on the cookie sheet, and sprinkle with salt.

-- Bake for 10-25 minutes until crispy (exact time will depend on the thickness of the slices).
+- Bake for 10-20 minutes until crispy, tossing once or twice during cooking.
+(Exact cook time will depend on the thickness of the slices).